Philam18/CypressSystem/README.md

 # CypressSystem
-City of Toronto Problem Report and Solution System
+City of Toronto Problem Report and Solution System CYRPESS is a system intended to allow citizens of Toronto to report issues in the city for authorities.
+This systems allows for a streamlined process in capturing information about the current state of the city.
+What this means for the typical citizen is more responsive solutions to problems.
+CYPRESS's priority ranking algorithm will find the most frequently reported problems in the city.
+A map is also provided to help the user visualize how reports are being presented.

 (A .jar file is also included for convenience to test out)